Eliran-Shmueli/Titanic-ML/README.md

-Please click on the file for more information.
+Please click on the file "titanic-ml.ipynb" for more information.